college_C2 (1)

 Being Vegan in College

 It’s possible to eat sensational vegan food throughout your college years.
-In fact, tens of thousands of people every year successfully become vegan in college.
-Making the transition on campus is often as easy as can be, especially with the help of this guide.
-If you’re new to vegan diets and want additional guidance, be sure to also check out our “How to Go Vegan” guide.
+In fact, every year tens of thousands of people successfully go vegan in college.
+Making the transition on campus often couldn’t be easier.
+If you’re new to eating vegan and want additional guidance, you can get started by checking out my “How to Go Vegan” guide.

-If your college makes a meal plan mandatory, you’ll want to make sure they’ve got excellent vegan offerings.
+If your college makes a meal plan mandatory, you should make sure they’ve got excellent vegan offerings.
 That will ensure you get the most food for your meal plan money, and aren’t constantly tempted to eat off campus.

 How to Find Out if a Dining Hall is Vegan-Friendly